kyllew/kuisser/public/Domain 1 Questions.md

 	5. Process multiple types of documents including resumes The other answers are not suitable/not relevant because:
 	B. Amazon Personalize - This service is for creating personalized recommendations and is not related to document text extraction.
-	C. Amazon Lex - This is a service for building conversational interfaces using voice and text, not for document processing.
+	C. Amazon Comprehend - This service analyzes text to extract insights and relationships in content, but it doesn't convert PDF documents to text format.
+It works with text that's already been extracted, making it unsuitable for the initial PDF conversion requirement.
 	D. Amazon Transcribe - This service converts speech to text (audio/video to text) and is not designed for extracting text from PDF documents.
 	Resource URL:
 	https://docs.aws.amazon.com/textract/latest/dg/what-is.html